 Updated by Danielle

-Updated Yousician home page and alogo.
-Also made some minor changes/fixed to article formatting.
+Updated Yousician and Fender Play home page.
+Also made some minor changes/fixes to article formatting.

 Yousician VS Fender Play

 Though both programs take a different approach to teaching and have significant weaknesses , we'd give Yousician the edge in a direct side-by-side comparison.

 Yousician and Fender Play are two of the newer online guitar lesson programs currently available.

 And while they use two very different formats to teach (more on this later), they cater to a similar audience of beginners and new players.
 Both programs are designed to be engaging and entertaining and to keep people interested in music or the guitar specifically.

 I've reviewed both programs in great detail.
 One of them I like, and one of them I'm pretty unhappy with.
 You can checkout the full reviews of each program via the links below, or read on for a direct Yousician VS Fender Play comparison.

 My experience with both of these programs is fairly extensive.
 I've paid for and used each one (in addition to the free trials) to get an idea of what the consumer can expect and what kind of value you get.
 For Guitar Chalk VS articles, I use tables and a grading system to do a direct side-by-side comparison of each program.
 Before we get started, there are a couple formatting differences between Yousician and Fender Play that I should point out: